Leopold Football Netball Club

 The Leopold Football Netball Club, nicknamed the Lions, is an Australian rules football and netball club based in Leopold, Victoria.
 The club teams currently compete in the regional Geelong Football Netball League.
 They play their home games at Leopold Memorial Park.

 History

-Originally a team from Leopold played in local competitions from 1897 to 1922.
+Originally a team from Leopold played in local competitions from 1897 to 1922, until it was disbanded in 1923.